natecraddock/ziglua/readme.md

 Nearly all functions, types, and constants in the C API have been wrapped in Ziglua.
 Only a few exceptions have been made when the function doesn't make sense in Zig (like functions using `va_list`).

-All functions have been type checked, but only the standard C API has been tested fully.
-Ziglua should be relatively stable and safe to use now, but is still new and changing frequently.
+Nearly all functions have associated Zig tests.
+Ziglua should be relatively stable and safe to use now, but I am still polishing things and function signatures may change from time to time.

 ## Acknowledgements